 My husband was going to be out of town on Saturday, January 12, 2017, so I thought, that sounds like a great day to get a mammogram!
-I scheduled my appointment online and that was that, so I thought….
-I needed to get my gynocologist to sign off on the papers for my scheduled mammogram.
-I spoke with the Nurse Practitioner and she asked, “Have you noticed any lumps or changes in your breasts.” and my answer was “NO.” She also asked, “Does breast cancer run in your family.” and my answer was “NO.” The Nurse Practitioner said that the Gyncologist doesn’t usually recommend a patient getting a mammogram unless they have answered yes to the questions that she had asked me.
+I scheduled my appointment online and that was that, so I thought… my gynecologist had to sign off on the papers for my scheduled mammogram.
+I spoke with the Nurse Practitioner and she asked, “Have you noticed any lumps or changes in your breasts.” and my answer was “NO.” She also asked, “Does breast cancer run in your family.” and my answer was “NO.” The Nurse Practitioner said that the Gynecologist doesn’t usually recommend a patient getting a mammogram unless they have answered yes to the questions that she had asked me.

 I explained that my friend had recently been diagnosed and that I would like to have my baseline mammogram regardless of the guidelines of getting your first mammogram at the age of 40.
 So needless to say, this is how my BLOG started.